BrianInGermany/oldcardgames/assets/pdf/tapptarock_cheatsheet.md

 # Tapp Tarock Cheat Sheet

-- 36 points to win.
+- Deal 8x2 cards per person and 3x2 to the tapp.
+36 points to win.
 Counters double bid payout.
+- 35 points plus two remainder cards to win with tradtional scoring (counting in packs of three cards minus two points)
+- 36 points to win with simplified scoring (just add the points)

 | Card by Trick Rank | Points (Traditional) | Points (Simplified) |
 | ------------------ | -------------------- | ------------------- |
 | Sküs               | 5                    | 5                   |